ShrutiSolani/DSA_Java/README.md

 22. Count Pairs with given sum
 23. Remove Duplicates from sorted array
 24. Factorial of Big Numbers
 25. Find Common Elements in 3 sorted arrays
+26. Subarray with 0 sum
+27. ALternate Positive and Negative Numbers

 ## Matrix